gocodebox/lifterlms/README.md

 ##### Bug fixes

++ Student analytics profile on admin panel will display the correct number of memberships the student is enrolled in.
 + Fixed a small CSS issue that caused extra white space to be displayed above Course or Membership tiles on archive pages when using the WordPress Twentyfifteen default theme

 ##### Miscellaneus
++ Account settings screen displays the correct title ("Account Settings" it previously said "Archive Settings")
 + Made language changes to the LifterLMS settings intro screen copy
 + Added link to CourseClinic on settings intro screen
 + Added link to LifterLMS documentation on the settings intro screen